-Calat Alhambra (or just Alhambra for short) is an old palace and fortress located on a hill in Granada, Andalusia that has become synonymous with Spain and Spanish architecture.
+Alhambra Palace (or just Alhambra for short) is an old palace and fortress located on a hill in Granada, Andalusia that has become synonymous with Spain and Spanish architecture.

 The oldest part of the complex is the Alcazaba which has records dating as early as the 9th century.